Interactive sound system Jan Prins (2008) Rnul

 The work was interactive; as visitors moved through the tunnel, they heard the speech becoming polyphonic.
 The accompanying plaques were made by graphic designer Bart Oppenheimer.
 At the end of 2012, the sound system with accompanying plaque was removed.
 Only the plaque with the above pointer line is still present.

-Rnul is a multimedia agency that focuses on interactive uses in the public space, whereby the public becomes part of the artwork.
-Rnul betsaat from Aart Muis (Rotterdam, 1980) and Rob Donkers (Gouda, 1977).
+Rnul is a multimedia agency that focuses on interactive uses in public space, whereby the public becomes part of the artwork.
+Rnul is from Aart Muis (Rotterdam, 1980) and Rob Donkers (Gouda, 1977).
 They both studied at the Willem de Kooning Academy in Rotterdam.